The application deadline is January 15, 2018, 11:00pm CST.

 Application material.
 Upload the following:

 - Letters of Recommendation: Three letters of recommendation are required.
-All letters should be submitted online by the recommenders and the instructions for this process are included with the online application.
+All letters should be submitted online by the recommenders.
 In addition to evaluating the applicant's scholarly and creative achievements and potential, letters should also provide information regarding the applicant's maturity, dependability, and potential for teaching.

 - Resume: Your resume should include relevant work and teaching experience, awards, exhibition record, and publications.
 This information will assist in consideration for graduate fellowship awards and graduate appointment positions.
-Your resume should be uploaded to the Statements section in the online application and also on the SlideRoom portfolio site.
+Your resume should be uploaded in the online application form and also on the portfolio site.

-- Statement of Intent: This statement of 1000 words or less should describe your academic background and current creative work in relation to your interest in pursuing a graduate degree.
-Your statement should be uploaded in the Statements section in the online application and also on the SlideRoom portfolio site.
+- Personal Statement: This statement of 1000 words or less should describe your academic background and current creative work in relation to your interest in pursuing a graduate degree.
+Your statement should be uploaded in the online application form and also on the portfolio site.

 - Portfolio: Your portfolio should showcase your strongest work and convey an understanding of your creative research practice.
 Portfolios must be submitted online through an additional application process in SlideRoom.
 Applicants must submit 12 to 20 media files (images and/or videos).
 As part of the media upload process, and tied to individual files, you must provide additional details (title, date, media, contextual information, etc.) through “Label Media” to frame the work samples.
 This will help reviewers understand and appreciate your work.